 Positions Held:

-Dr. Hughes attended medical school at the University of Kentucky.
-Dr. Hughes completed his intern year with the Department of Ophthalmology at the University of Kentucky College of Medicine as the first class to participate in the integrated internship.
+Dr. Blanchard attended medical school at the GA - Mercer University School of Medicine.
+Dr. Blanchard completed his intern year with the Department of Ophthalmology at the University of Kentucky College of Medicine as part of the integrated internship.

 Positions Held: